 genoa top 5 bucket list:

 - Via Garibaldi – Explore the city’s historic streets and discover dozens of stunning palaces

 - Cattedrale di San Lorenzo – Don’t miss Genoa’s medieval masterpiece of a Cathedral

-- Piazza De Ferrari – The huge bronze fountain in this square is one of the city’s most famous famous sights
+- Piazza De Ferrari – The huge bronze fountain in this square is one of the city’s most famous sights

 - Aquario di Genova – Visit one of the largest aquariums in Europe, located in Italy’s largest port